*Caution: All italic text is generated by AI at:

 “All of THIS, in the face of the self-evidence that our CULTURE IS SHARED AND DISTRIBUTIVE!”

-Where Did It Come From?
-What is the Critical Race Theory Really?
+What is Critical Race Theory Really?
+Where Did it Come From?

 For CRT, the first assumption (derived from Marxism) is that society has not naturally caved under the excess inequality of Capitalism because of the contemporary Cultural Hegemony.
 In short, that the dominating class culture is providing cultural inertia, and naturally oppressing others with the subconscious goal of self-preservation.